lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * 0x38 is represented by 0x4138 (CBOR encoding of the byte string 0x38).
 * 0xABCD is represented by 0x42ABCD (CBOR encoding of the byte string 0xABCD).

-One way to view this representation of byte strings is as a transport encoding: a byte string which parses as the one-byte CBOR encoding of an integer (i.e., integer in the interval -24, ..., 23) is just copied directly into the message, a byte string which does not is encoded as a CBOR byte string during transport.
+One may view this representation of byte strings as a transport encoding: a byte string which parses as the one-byte CBOR encoding of an integer (i.e., integer in the interval -24, ..., 23) is just copied directly into the message, a byte string which does not is encoded as a CBOR byte string during transport.

 Implementation Note: When implementing the byte string identifier representation, it can in some programming languages help to define a new type, or other data structure, which (in its user facing API) behaves like a byte string, but when serializing to CBOR produces a CBOR byte string or a CBOR integer depending on its value.